 Payments may be remitted by check, by credit card, or by wire transfer.
 Checks should be mailed to the IACBE at 11374 Strang Line Road, Lenexa, KS 66215 USA.
 For credit card payment and wire transfer information, please contact Ms. Kim Caedo, Director of Finance, at IACBE World Headquarters.

 Once an academic business unit has been accepted into candidacy, it has up to five years to complete the accreditation process and achieve accreditation for its business programs.
 The accreditation process typically takes 2-4 years.

 Yes.
 The IACBE has established a mentoring program to assist its members through the accreditation process.
 For more information about this program, please see our Mentoring Program page.

-The annual conference provides an excellent opportunity to learn more about the IACBE and its accreditation process.
+The Annual Conference and Assembly Meeting (ACAM) provides an excellent opportunity to learn more about the IACBE and its accreditation process.
 It is also a significant professional development opportunity where sessions on best practices in business education are presented by experts from IACBE member institutions.
-In addition, the annual conference provides excellent networking opportunities.
+In addition, the ACAM provides excellent networking opportunities.
 IACBE conferences are known for their positive, collegial atmosphere.
-For more information about our next annual conference, please see our Annual Conference page.
+For more information about our next annual conference, please see our Annual Conference and Assembly Meeting page.

 In order to become a site-visit peer reviewer, you must successfully complete a training process.
 Site-visit peer reviewer training is conducted at the annual conference and at special workshops throughout the year.
-For more information, please contact Dr. Margareta Smith Knopik, Vice President and Chief Operations Officer, at IACBE World Headquarters.
+For more information, please contact IACBE World Headquarters.